GunshipPenguin/nescafe/README.md

 # Loading a ROM

-Load an iNES rom using File->Load NES Cartridge
+Load an iNES ROM using File->Load ROM.
+The game should start immediately or an error will be displayed indicating why the ROM could not be loaded.

+# Limitations

+- The NES APU is currently not implemented meaning no audio.
+- Mapper 0 is currently the only mapper supported.

 # Controls